fahimfaisaladitto/year-predictor/README.md

 4. Open in Browser: Right-click the index.html file and choose "Open with" your preferred web browser (e.g., Chrome, Firefox, Safari, Edge).

-   That's it!
-The application will be running locally on your machine.
+ <h4 align="left">  That's it!
+The application will be running locally on your machine. </h4>